RodrigoFrancoZup/RodrigoFrancoZup/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Hello my friends! 👋
+# Hello my friends!
+My personal profile is: [RodrigoFranco91](https://github.com/RodrigoFranco91)👋

-🧑 My name is Rodrigo Franco de Lima, and this account is for work.
-My personal profile is: @RodrigoFranco91
+🧑 My name is Rodrigo Franco de Lima, and this account is for work;

 🇧🇷 I'm from Pouso Alegre - MG;